I7-Examples/When-in-Rome-2/docs/source.txt

 	begin;
 		if dexterity entry is not rapidity
 		begin;
-			change rapidity to dexterity entry;
+			now rapidity is dexterity entry;
 			say "[line break]  [bold type][rapidity in words][roman type]: ";
 		otherwise;
 			say ", ";